dmitrii-semenov/digital-electronics-1/README.md

 # General info
+Hi:) My name is dima, I am a 2-year undergraduate student at Brno University of technologies.
 This is my own web for digital electronics 1 cource at BUT
 ## Codes
 Here I will upload my codes
 ### My project